 As American citizens we are granted with the responsibility and the privilege to vote.
 That is to say, we are granted with the opportunity to have a voice and make a difference in the way our country is governed.
 It seems simple enough, right?

 But say you violate your expectations as an active contributor to your community and to society as whole; say you commit a crime.
 A felony, perhaps.
-You get thrown in jail and stripped of all of your rights, rightfully and understandably so.
+You fight with the help of a criminal defense attorney, reduce your sentence, get thrown in jail and stripped of all of your rights, rightfully and understandably so.
 But the issue at hand is what happens after you have served your time and you become a free citizen once again.

 Felony disenfranchisement is described as “the exclusion from voting of people otherwise eligible to vote due to conviction of a criminal offense.”
 Basically, those who have committed a felony (murder, rape, arson, possession of a controlled substance, etc.) lose their right to vote.
 Currently, in 29 states, a version of felony disenfranchisement is upheld.
 In 2010, felony disenfranchisement affected an estimated 5.85 million people in the United States – the highest number since the 1960s.